UNDERSTANDING INSURANCE AND APPROVAL

 • Your estimated out-of-pocket costs, including deductibles, co-payments, and coinsurance

-• Whether your health plan requires prior authorization for coverage and the steps for completing it
+• Whether your health plan requires prior authorization (PA) for coverage and the steps for completing it

 • Whether your doctor must request a medical exception, using a letter of medical necessity